-A third common objection is that Paul is only referring to husbands and wives, not men and women in general.
-The Greek words in the passage could refer to husbands and wives; however, the basic meaning of the words refers to men and women.
+A third objection is that Paul is only referring to husbands and wives, not men and women in general.
+The Greek words for “woman” and “man” in 1 Timothy 2 could refer to husbands and wives; however, the basic meaning of the words is broader than that.
 Further, the same Greek words are used in verses 8–10.
 Are only husbands to lift up holy hands in prayer without anger and disputing (verse 8)?
 Are only wives to dress modestly, have good deeds, and worship God (verses 9–10)?
 Of course not.
-Verses 8–10 clearly refer to all men and women, not only husbands and wives.
-There is nothing in the context that would indicate a switch to husbands and wives in verses 11–14.
+Verses 8–10 clearly refer to all men and women, not just husbands and wives.
+There is nothing in the context that would indicate a narrowing to husbands and wives in verses 11–14.

-Yet another frequent objection to this interpretation of women in ministry is in relation to women who held positions of leadership in the Bible, specifically Miriam, Deborah, and Huldah in the Old Testament.
-This objection fails to note some significant factors.
-First, Deborah was the only female judge among 13 male judges.
-Huldah was the only female prophet among dozens of male prophets mentioned in the Bible.
-Miriam's only connection to leadership was being the sister of Moses and Aaron.
-The two most prominent women in the times of the Kings were Athaliah and Jezebel—hardly examples of godly female leadership.
-Most significantly, though, the authority of women in the Old Testament is not relevant to the issue.
-The book of 1 Timothy and the other Pastoral Epistles present a new paradigm for the church—the body of Christ—and that paradigm involves the authority structure for the church, not for the nation of Israel or any other Old Testament entity.
+Yet another objection to this interpretation of women in pastoral ministry references women in positions of leadership in the Bible, specifically Miriam, Deborah, and Huldah in the Old Testament.
+It is true that these women were chosen by God for special service to Him and that they stand as models of faith, courage, and, yes, leadership.
+However, the authority of women in the Old Testament is not relevant to the issue of pastors in the church.
+The New Testament Epistles present a new paradigm for God’s people—the church, the body of Christ—and that paradigm involves an authority structure unique to the church, not for the nation of Israel or any other Old Testament entity.

-The structure of 1 Timothy 2:11–14 makes the “reason” perfectly clear.
-Verse 13 begins with “for” and gives the “cause” of Paul’s statement in verses 11–12.
+The structure of 1 Timothy 2:11–14 makes the reason why women cannot be pastors perfectly clear.
+Verse 13 begins with “for,” giving the “cause” of Paul’s statement in verses 11–12.
 Why should women not teach or have authority over men?
 Because “Adam was created first, then Eve.
-And Adam was not the one deceived; it was the woman who was deceived.”
+And Adam was not the one deceived; it was the woman who was deceived” (verses 13–14).
 God created Adam first and then created Eve to be a “helper” for Adam.
-This order of creation has universal application in the family (Ephesians 5:22–33) and in the church.
+The order of creation has universal application in the family (Ephesians 5:22–33) and in the church.

-Many women excel in gifts of hospitality, mercy, teaching, evangelism, and helps.
+Many women excel in gifts of hospitality, mercy, teaching, evangelism, and helping/serving.
 Much of the ministry of the local church depends on women.
 Women in the church are not restricted from public praying or prophesying (1 Corinthians 11:5), only from having spiritual teaching authority over men.
 The Bible nowhere restricts women from exercising the gifts of the Holy Spirit (1 Corinthians 12).
 Women, just as much as men, are called to minister to others, to demonstrate the fruit of the Spirit (Galatians 5:22–23), and to proclaim the gospel to the lost (Matthew 28:18–20; Acts 1:8; 1 Peter 3:15).